 Why operate in this way?

 It keeps rates low for borrowers.
-Portfolio profitability also sees an impact, as well as commision limits paid to the lender.
+Portfolio profitability also sees an impact, as well as commission limits paid to the lender.

 Types of Credit Insurance